A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: Introduction

 for every $f\in C^1(\overline B(x,r))$. \end{theorem}

 We note explicitly that the possibility of having the same ball in both sides of \eqref{pisr} is due to the above mentioned fact that $(\M,d)$ is a length-space.
-To put Theorem \ref{T:main} in the proper perspective we note that, besides the already cited case of a complete Riemannian manifold having Ric$\ \ge 0$, the only genuinely sub-Riemannian manifolds in which \eqref{dcsr} and \eqref{pisr} are presently known to simultaneously hold are stratified nilpotent Lie groups, aka Carnot groups.
-In such Lie groups the doubling condition \eqref{dcsr} follows from a simple rescaling argument based on the non-isotropic group dilations, from the group left-translations and form the fact that the push-forward to the group of the Lebesgue measure on the Lie algebra is a bi-invariant Haar measure.
-Similar tools were also at the basis of Varopoulos' elementary proof of the Poincar\'e inequality \eqref{pisr} in \cite{V} for more general Lie groups with polynomial growth.
+This follows from the assumption \eqref{S} below (which guarantees that $(\M,d)$ is a Carnot-Carath\'eodory space), and from Proposition 2.2 in \cite{DGN} (which states that every Carnot-Carath\'eodory space is a length-space).
+Once we know that $(\M,d)$ is a length-space, we can follow the arguments in D. Jerison's paper \cite{J} on the local Poincar\'e inequality to replace the integral on a larger ball in the right-hand side of \eqref{pisr} with an integral on the same ball $B(x,r)$ as in the left-hand side.
+To put Theorem \ref{T:main} in the proper perspective we note that, besides the already cited case of a complete Riemannian manifold having Ric$\ \ge 0$, the only genuinely sub-Riemannian manifolds in which \eqref{dcsr} and \eqref{pisr} are presently known to simultaneously hold are stratified nilpotent Lie groups, aka Carnot groups, and, more in general, groups with polynomial growth.
+In Carnot groups the doubling condition \eqref{dcsr} follows from a simple rescaling argument based on the non-isotropic group dilations, from the group left-translations and form the fact that the push-forward to the group of the Lebesgue measure on the Lie algebra is a bi-invariant Haar measure.
+For more general Lie groups with polynomial growth Varopoulos gave an elementary proof of the Poincar\'e inequality \eqref{pisr} in \cite{V}.
+One should also see Theorem 8.2.9 in \cite{VSC}, in which the authors establish two-sided global Gaussian bounds in a Lie group with polynomial growth.
+As it is well known, such bounds are equivalent to the doubling condition and the Poincar\'e inequality.

 It is worth mentioning at this point that, when $L$ is a sum of square of vector fields like in H\"ormander's work on hypoellipticity \cite{H}, then a local (both in $x\in X$ and $r>0$) doubling condition was proved in the paper \cite{NSW}.
 In this same framework, a local version of the Poincar\'e inequality was proved by D. Jerison in \cite{J}.
 But no geometry is of course involved in these fundamental local results.
-The novelty of the present work is in the global character of the estimates \eqref{dcsr} and \eqref{pisr}.
+The novelty of our work is in the global character of the estimates \eqref{dcsr} and \eqref{pisr}.

-We recall that one of the main motivations for the work \cite{NSW} was understanding boundary value problems coming from several complex variables and CR geometry.
-In connection with CR manifolds we mention that in the recent paper \cite{BG} two of us have proved the following result.
+In order to elucidate some of the new geometric settings covered by this paper, we recall that one of the main motivations for the work \cite{NSW} was understanding boundary value problems coming from several complex variables and CR geometry.
+In connection with CR manifolds we mention that in \cite{BG} the first and third named authors proved the following result.